 I have been working on Artificial Intelligence (AI) for quite sometime.
 Does AI replace humans?
 I often read news on this.
 For example, Stephen Hawking warned that AI may replace humans.
 It seems, he did not understand the difficulty of "importing" human commonsense knowledge to computers.
 I would like to see an AI system which, at least, can mimic the intelligence of a typical 5 year old child in most aspects.
 If you have such information, please let me know.

-Click here for my personal webpage.
+Click here for my LinkedIn.

 (Some of my publications can be found at DBLP.
 One of them belongs to a different Bhanu Prasad who may be in Linkedin)